Success Coaching Program in Academic Advising

-The Success Coaching Program in Academic Advising (SCAA) was established to support first generation and/or limited income (FLI) students’ academic success, cocurricular enrichment, and social well-being.
+The Success Coaching Program in Academic Advising (SCAA) was established to support first-generation and/or limited-income (FLI) students’ academic success, cocurricular enrichment, and social well-being.
+JHU defines students as first-generation if neither parent (or guardian) graduated with a bachelor’s degree from a four-year college (or international equivalent), and limited-income is defined as Pell grant eligible.
 This program is designed to provide increased support with a holistic view of the student.

 The mission of SCAA is to partner with and support FLI students in defining and achieving their personal, academic, and professional goals through strategic advising and community building.

 To empower FLI students to succeed academically and socially while at Hopkins, the SCAA team engages in a four-year process of self-discovery and goal-setting that fosters self-efficacy by connecting students to opportunities for immersive experiences of community and purpose.

 Achieve.
 Students will fulfill all degree requirements to achieve degree completion.

 Connect.
 Students will connect with the community through civic engagement activities to develop relationships as agents for social change.